Bridle code base

 Repository structure

-In order to manage the combination of repositories and versions, Bridle uses west, the same tool that Zephyr uses to manage its repository set.
-You can learn more about the reasons behind the introduction of west in this section of the Zephyr documentation.
+In order to manage the combination of repositories and versions, Bridle uses west, the same tool that the Zephyr Project uses to manage its repository set.
+You can learn more about the reasons behind the introduction of west in this section of the Zephyr Project documentation.

 A manifest repository, tiac-bridle, contains a file in its root folder, west.yml, which lists all other repositories (west projects) included in Bridle.
 The Bridle repository structure has a star topology, with the tiac-bridle repository being the center of the star and all other repositories being west projects that are managed by west.yml.
 This is equivalent to topology T2 in the west documentation and more detailed describe in Multiple Repository Model.